danhunsaker/calends-php/README.md

   - [ ] The Hebrew and Julian calendars:
     - Both rely on PHP's built-in (Gregorian) DateTime class to parse dates, then convert the resulting values into timestamps for internal use.
-They should, instead, each have their own parsers, capable of handling the nuances of each calendar.
+They should, instead, each have their own parsers (or possibly access to a shared one derived from the Eloquent parser), capable of handling the nuances of each calendar.
+Both also handle date output in a similar fashion, which should also be changed to something more calendar-specific.
   - [ ] Honor the `$format` parameter:
-    - Currently, only the Gregorian and Elquent calendars honor the `$format` parameter to methods that provide it.
-For some, multiple formats don't make sense, such as TAI64, Unix, and Julian Day Count, but the rest should properly support this (admittedly optional) argument.
+    - Currently, only the Gregorian, Eloquent, TAI64, Unix, and Julian Day Count calendars honor the `$format` parameter to methods that provide it.
+The others should properly support this (admittedly optional) argument.
 - [ ] Eloquent calendar intercalation support (see below for more on this)
-- [ ] More calendar systems (via external libraries)
+- [ ] More calendar systems (probably via external libraries)
   - [ ] Chinese (several variants)
   - [ ] Discordian
   - [ ] Meso-American (commonly called Mayan)